When does the school year start and finish?

 How does one live as a boarder?

-The school has two boarding premises – one in the school grounds and one in the town’s district Vårberga, about 3 kms from the school.
+The school has three boarding premises – two in the school grounds and one in the town’s district Vårberga, about 3 kms from the school.
 Boarding places in school are filled first but if there are higher numbers of students then Vårberga lodgings will be used.
 Our rooms are furnished.
 Normally two students will share a room.
 Where possible we will offer a single room, but for an extra fee.
-This is an exception.

 Can finnish speakers study at Borgå folkakademi?